anton-gogolev/nlog.loki/README.md

 </nlog>
 ```

 The `@endpoint` attribute must contain a fully-qualified absolute URL of the Loki Server when running in a [Single Proccess Mode](https://grafana.com/docs/loki/latest/overview/#modes-of-operation) or of the Loki Distributor when running in [Microservices Mode](https://grafana.com/docs/loki/latest/overview/#distributor).
 [Environment variables](https://12factor.net/config) are supported.
+When an invalid URI is encountered, all log messages are silently discarded.

 `label` elements can be used to enrich messages with additional [labels](https://grafana.com/docs/loki/latest/design-documents/labels/). `label/@layout` support usual NLog layout renderers.